Finnish submarine Vesihiisi

 Vesihiisi was a Finnish 500-tonne Vetehinen-class submarine that was constructed in the early 1930s.
 The vessel served in the Finnish Navy during the second World War.
+The name Vesihiisi refers to a mythological Finnish sea creature similar to a Siren.

 German design Iku-Turso, Vesihiisi, Vetehinen

 While preparing the design of the Saukko, the Germans also prepared a design for a seagoing submarine for the Finnish Navy.
 Three submarines were built to this design, and like Saukko, they were fitted for mine-laying, the mines being supplied by the Germans.
-Being designed for use against Soviet bases (never very far from the Finnish bases), radius of action was not of prime importance to this design, and only 20 tons of fuel oil were carried (as opposed to the 67 tons carried by the German Type VIIa based on this design.
+Being designed for use against Soviet bases (never very far from the Finnish bases), the radius of action was not of prime importance to this design, and only 20 tons of fuel oil were carried (as opposed to the 67 tons carried by the German Type VIIa based on this design.

 Combat operations

 Winter War

-Vesihiisi was alerted with Vesikko to Hanko region on 30 November 1939 as several Soviet surface combatants were headed towards the area.
-The submarines however failed to arrive to the area in time to intercept the Kirov and its escorts.
+Vesihiisi was alerted with Vesikko to the Hanko region on 30 November 1939 as several Soviet surface combatants were headed towards the area.
+The submarines however failed to reach the area in time to intercept the Kirov and its escorts.

 Vesihiisi ran aground in early December 1941 and had to be docked for a few days for repairs.
 On 27 December Vesihiisi laid 16 mines off the Soviet naval station of Paldiski but soon after the ice forced the submarine to stay in port.